khimo/khimo.github.io/index.md

 ## Contact

-For assistance with any issues concerning the BeoLiving Intelligence or the BeoLiving app, don't hesitate to send us an email at support@khimo.com
+For assistance with any issues concerning the BeoLiving Intelligence or the BeoLiving app, don't hesitate to send us an email at support@khimo.com or leave a message at *+1 (305) 692 0362* (we will call you back).

 Please include detailed information about your issue.
 > E.g. BLI's serial number, firmware version and mode (Essential or Pro), screenshots that illustrate an error, etc.